Life is a bit different at the moment and we are all working towards the new normal.

 When entering the terminal building everyone should wear a face mask (mandatory), sanitise their hands at the sanitising station and respect physical distancing please stay 2m away from others where possible.

-If using an airport trolley, a cleaning station is available for you to use when you enter.
 All airport trolleys are sanitised regularly to protect you.

 When in the terminal building, everyone should respect physical distancing measures in place and stay at least 2m away from others.